 I suggest finding a restaurant for dinner on the way back to your hotel so you don’t have to go out again.
 Try one of my other recommendations from Day 2.

-Day 4 is all about visiting as many museums and sites on the Athens City Pass Complete as possible.
+Day 4 is all about visiting as many museums and sites on the Athens City Pass All Inclusive as possible.
 Many sites close around 3pm or 4pm so most of the visiting will be done during the morning.

 With your hop-on-hop-off bus ticket used up, the best way to get around today is on foot or via public transport.
-Your Athens City Pass Complete comes with 72-hours free public transport, just validate your public transport ticket at the coloured stamping machines before your first ride.
+Your Athens City Pass has the option to include 72-hours free public transport, just validate your public transport ticket at the coloured stamping machines before your first ride.

 I’d seen the Ancient Agora from the outside and I must admit, I had underestimated it.
 Inside the massive Agora site are ruins of ancient buildings dating back to the Classical period, some better preserved than others.
 We walked passed ancient houses, through ancient law courts, and visited an ancient Greek temple and a Byzantine church, to name a few.